-(T.770.)
+(T. 770.)

 Without Derek's testimony, the State's tale of motive unravels.
-A reasonable juror presented with Derek's accurate testimony would be left only with questions about why 14-year-old Michael would kill his mother - no answers.
-They may even have sympathy for a kid in the middle a contentious divorce and his mother's struggle to rebuild her life after escaping her abusive ex-husband.
+A reasonable juror presented with Derek's accurate testimony would be left only with questions about why 14-year-old Michael would kill his mother - no answers, and sympathy for a kid in the middle a contentious divorce and his mother's struggle to rebuild her life after escaping her abusive ex-husband.

-A. Deputy Sheriff Who Investigated Rita's Murder Believes Michael is Innocent convict him.
+D. Deputy Sheriff Who Investigated Rita's Murder Believes Michael is Innocent

+Tammy Nash, formerly Tammy Belfield, who was a deputy sherriff in 1998 and involved in the investigation of this case has come forward because she believes Michael is innocent.
+(Ex.
+66 at 1, 5, Affidavit of Tammy Nash).
+Ms. Nash always had doubts about Michael's guilt, and ultimately she did not think there was enough evidence to convict him.
 (Id. at 2).
 She reports that the investigative team was split on whether Michael was guilty.
 While some of the officers focused on Michael right away, it was simply because they thought he was acting odd.
 (Id. at 2.)
 But Nash disagreed: "Michael was a fourteen year old kid who had just found his mom dead.
 I wondered how did they expect him to act after this trauma.
 Personally, I know we all respond differently to situations, especially 14 year olds."
 (Id. at 2).
 Nash did not see anything in Michael's behavior that morning that she found suspicious.
 (Id.)
 But she recalls Curt Davis driving this narrative that Michael was not acting right, but his perspective on this "never sat right with [her]."
 (Id.)